 My grandfather stood on my backyard deck overlooking the treetops and the valley below.
 With his hands cupped to his mouth and head tilted back, he let out a screech, “Cheeeeeeewv.”
 We held our breath and listened.
 Nothing.
 Again, he screeched, “Cheeeeeeewv, cheeeewv.”
 We listened.
-Far off down the hill came a faint raspy reply, “Cheeeeewv.”
+Far down the hill came a faint raspy reply, “Cheeeeewv.”
 Again, we heard the reply, only this time much closer.
-My grandfather answered with a screech and then there appeared a magnificent wild Red-tailed Hawk, with a 30-inch wingspan and bright orange/red tail feathers, alighting on a branch no more than 20 feet from us.
+My grandfather answered with a screech, and then there appeared a magnificent wild red-tailed hawk, with a 30-inch wingspan and bright orange/red tail feathers, alighting on a branch no more than 20 feet from us.
 I was awestruck.
 The hawk studied us for a few minutes before flying off.
-My grandfather would call several more Red-tailed Hawks to my backyard during the summer he visited California when I was a boy.
+My grandfather would call several more red-tailed hawks to my backyard during the summer he visited California when I was a boy.

 My grandfather grew up in the rolling hills of central Wisconsin at the beginning of the 20th century.
 He was the eldest son of a Danish immigrant who homesteaded 40 acres outside the town of Waupaca.
 As a young man, he left the farm, studied journalism in Madison, and eventually became a professor at Oregon State.
-He never forgot, though, his rural boyhood—chasing rabbits through the damp green grass, digging up nightcrawlers, or learning to call Red-tailed Hawks out of the woods.
+He never forgot his rural boyhood—chasing rabbits through the damp green grass, digging up nightcrawlers, or learning to call red-tailed hawks out of the woods.

-Several years after my grandfather died, Marcia and I were traveling with our trailer through Michigan and Wisconsin.
+Several years after my grandfather died, my wife Marcia and I traveled through Michigan and Wisconsin.
 On a whim, we decided to try to find the old homestead.
 With the help of the Waupaca Historical Society and a period map, we found the farm.
 An abandoned chicken coop, converted to living quarters long ago, was all that remained.
-Vines grew into the rafters and a tractor sat rusting in the front yard under an ancient walnut tree.
-August humidity made our clothes cling as we tromped around the site, looking for clues to my grandfather’s childhood—and in some sense my own.
+Vines grew into the rafters, and a tractor sat rusting in the front yard under an ancient walnut tree.
+August humidity made our clothes cling as we tromped around the site, looking for clues to my grandfather’s childhood—and in some sense, my own.

-I noticed a small family graveyard across the street and I eased over to study the markers.
+I noticed a small family graveyard across the street, and I eased over to study the markers.
 The grass was neatly trimmed around the marble and granite gravestones, old and new.
 A familiar sound from the edge of the adjacent woods caught my attention.
 But then it was quiet; again, I focused on the gravestones.
 “Cheeeeeeewv.”
-A beautiful Red-tailed Hawk suddenly swooped from a treetop, muscular wings beating the heavy air as it sailed past my head, across the clearing, and off into the woods.
-He made one last call, “Cheeewv,” before disappearing.
-In that instant encounter, I felt a connection, this bird and me.
-This was my grandfather’s hawk.
+A beautiful red-tailed hawk suddenly swooped from a treetop, muscular wings beating the heavy air as it sailed past my head, across the clearing, and off into the woods.
+It made one last call, “Cheeewv,” before disappearing.
+In that instant encounter, I felt a connection—this bird and I. This was my grandfather’s hawk.